appvia/terranetes/docs/reference/providers.terraform.appvia.io.md

 </div>

 <div class="property-description">
-<p>Name is unique within a namespace to reference a secret resource.</p>
+<p>Name is name of a secret which contains the credentials to retrieve the terraform module code.</p>

 </div>